nleseul/ds6_pc98_trans/README.md

 Using e.g. `python preview_text.py 10.00.20` will bring up a quick preview display that will let you confirm that the text fits the in-game dialog window correctly.
 Up/down arrow keys change the current page or selection.
 Tab navigates from the text window to the flag selection panes; space toggles a flag on and off.

 `python import_from_tpp.py` and `python export_to_tpp.py` will allow you to sync the translation CSVs with a Translator++ project.
 Running the "import" script will generate a file called "ds6.trans" in the current directory.
 The "export" script will write any changes made in that file back to the CSVs.

+## Additional notes

+Thanks to the [PC-98 Discord server](https://discord.gg/28FX2YMCeT) for tolerating the occasional dumb question about PC-98 hardware.
+Thanks to my Twitch chat for nudging me repeatedly to get this thing finished.

+If you appreciate this project and if you feel so inclined, I do have a donation link set up on [Ko-Fi](https://ko-fi.com/nleseul).